 - Foreign partners carry a minimum of 10% of the total project costs. - The call allows independent organisations only to act as partners at the submission and contract stage.
 The organisation is the contracting party.
-For universities, §27 Type Projects apply only. - The framework conditions for funding Transnational Cooperative RTD Projects are laid down in the "Directives on Funding Business-Oriented Technical Research and Technology Development" (RTD Directives, for short). - The Call for this programme action line is organised along the principle of a two-step open call with defined submission deadlines.
-These deadlines apply to all Transnational Cooperative RTD Projects and to MNT ERA-Net Projects:
+For universities, §27 Type Projects apply only. - The framework conditions for funding Transnational Cooperative RTD Projects are laid down in the "Directives on Funding Business-Oriented Technical Research and Technology Development" (RTD Directives, for short).

+• The Call for this programme action line is organised along the principle of a two-step open call with defined submission deadlines.
+These deadlines apply to all Transnational Cooperative RTD Projects and to MNT-ERA.NET Projects:

-Pre-proposal deadline: 6 May 2009, 12:00 noon Full Proposal deadline: 10 July 2009, 12:00 noon
+Pre-proposal deadline: 12 April 2010, 12:00 noon Full Proposal deadline: 05 July 2010, 12:00 noon

-- The Pre-proposal and the Full Proposal have to be submitted online by means of the FFG's eCall - the electronic submission system for project applications (see chapter 4.1.2).
-Pre-proposals and Full Proposals for MNT ERA-Net have to be submitted online in addition, if applicable. - In addition, when submitting the Full Proposal, the original signed print view of the eCall document has to be sent to the FFG in a sealed envelope. - The Call closes on: 10 July 2009, 12:00 noon. - The obligatory Pre-proposal facilitates the identification of expert evaluators and an eligibility check.
+- The Pre-proposal and the Full Proposal have to be submitted online by means of the FFG's eCall the electronic submission system for project applications (see chapter 4.1.2 and 4.1.3).
+Pre-proposals and Full Proposals for MNT-ERA.NET have to be submitted online in addition, if applicable. - The Call closes on: 05 July 2010, 12:00 noon. - The obligatory Pre-proposal facilitates the identification of expert evaluators and an eligibility check.
 Proposers are invited to submit a Full Proposal after a positive eligibility check of their Pre-proposal. - On the basis of the expert opinions, the Management Team of the NANO Initiative makes a funding recommendation to the Federal Ministry of Transport, Innovation and Technology, BMVIT.
 Responsibility for the funding decision lies with the ministry. - For a list of relevant documents for all types of Transnational Projects see chapter 4.1.1.